Table of Contents

 Skin Disorders

 The leaves of the tree are useful in relieving irritation of the skin and in alleviating swellings and pain, their juice or paste serves as a useful dressing for ringworm and inflammation of the hands or feet caused by exposure to cold.
 They also relieve dropsical swellings due to excessive accumulation of fluid in the body tissue.
-Its leaves can be rubbed beneficially on affected parts for relief from rheumatism and facial paralysis.

 Explore Herbal Tea